Bern Johnson

 Managing Attorney, Defending Defenders Program

-Kate is the Managing Attorney of ELAW’s Defending Defenders Program.
-She oversees the Defending Defenders legal strategy at local, regional, and international levels and collaborates with lawyers around the world to support ELAW’s partners in need of legal defense.
-She also works with allies to develop protection resources and comprehensive security strategies to protect ELAW partners.
-Prior to joining ELAW, Kate served as the Assistant Director of two human rights initiatives at American University Washington College of Law’s Center for Human Rights & Humanitarian Law: the Kovler Project Against Torture and the Impact Litigation Project.
-She has held positions at Human Rights First, the U.S. Department of Justice, and the Public International Law & Policy Group.
-She received her B.A. in English from California State University, Chico, her M.A. in EU Public Policy from the University of Kent, and her J.D. from American University Washington College of Law.
+Kate collaborates with allies around the world to support ELAW’s partners in need of legal defense.
+She connects partners to protection resources and supports them as they develop locally-rooted security strategies to defend against strategic lawsuits against public participation (SLAPPs), criminalization, and other threats.
+Before joining ELAW in 2022, Kate served as the Assistant Director of two human rights initiatives at American University Washington College of Law’s Center for Human Rights & Humanitarian Law: The Kovler Project Against Torture and the Impact Litigation Project.
+She received her bachelor’s in English from California State University, Chico, her master’s in EU public policy from the University of Kent, and her JD from American University, Washington College of Law.

 Colleen Keane